huriyeatg/AV-integration-ferret-stream-segregation/README.md

 See "master_AVintegration_streamSegregation.m" code for details and for more details or request for data, please contact Huriye Atilgan via huriye.atilgan@gmail.com

+H, Atilgan
-H, Atilgan Jun 2020, Bizley Lab - UCL, London
+Jun 2020, Bizley Lab - UCL, London,UK